jectivex/JXKit/Sources/JXKit/Documentation.docc/JXKit.md

 ## Overview

-By using `JXKit`, you can create and manage a JavaScript execution engine from Swift, and interface between the script envrionment using simple Swift types.
+By using `JXKit`, you can create and manage a JavaScript execution engine from Swift, and interface between the script environment using simple Swift types.